Bodrum Blue Cruise: The top places and beaches to visit on a gulet

 North and South Greek Islands and the Turkish Aegean Coast

 Depending on which Bodrum gulet cruise you choose, the nearby Greek islands might be on your itinerary.
 Visitors have a choice between two major routes – through either the north or south Greek islands.
 These routes also make stops along the Aegean Turkish coast, creating the perfect combination of Greek and Turkish culture in one relaxing holiday.
 The northern gulet route travels to the islands of Kos, Aspat, Leros, Patmos, Lipsi, Kalymnos, Pserimos, and Xerokampos.
-The island of Kos is a highlight along this route, it is only 4 kilometers from Bodrum and is known as the birthplace of Hippocrates.
+The island of Kos is a highlight along this route, it is only 4 kilometres from Bodrum and is known as the birthplace of Hippocrates.
 Sandy beaches, rich history, and a vibrant nightlight attract visitors to the island throughout the summer.
 The remaining island stops along this route are filled with lush greenery, beautiful beaches, and local culture and history.
 Turgutreis and Aspat, both in Turkey, are also included on this route..
-Turgutreis is the second largest city on the Bodrum peninsula and the climate is ideal for windsurfing.
+Turgutreis is the second-largest city on the Bodrum peninsula and the climate is ideal for windsurfing.
 The beach here is also a great place to spend the day and many charming nearby villages are only a short minibus ride away.
 Aspat is one of these villages.
 Aspat Bay is a small and quiet place with a view reachable by a narrow path leading to a stunning panorama of the area.
 Hikers will love this stop and for those interested more in a relaxing time, the bay also has a small and secluded beach to enjoy.

 The southern route also makes a stop at Kos but makes further stops at Symi and Rhodes, two very popular holiday destinations in the area.
 Symi is a small island, less than an hour from Rhodes.
-It has colorful buildings that have been restored according to strict regulations.
+It has colourful buildings that have been restored according to strict regulations.
 It is a mountainous island and there is plenty of history and nature to experience.
 Although it is ideal to visit Rhodes as part of a relaxing gulet cruise, it is also easily accessible by ferries making daily trips from Fethiye, Turkey.
 Rhodes is a much larger island with over 140 miles of coastline.
 The port town is full of restaurants, bars, and shops, with a castle and archaeological museum within walking distance.
-Be sure to join a tour group or rent a vespa so that you can explore the rest of the island and perhaps even the vibrant nightlife in the nearby town of Lindos.
+Be sure to join a tour group or rent a Vespa so that you can explore the rest of the island and perhaps even the vibrant nightlife in the nearby town of Lindos.

-Bodrum is the paradise of a boatbuilder, or yacht enthusiast.
+Bodrum is the paradise of a boatbuilder or yacht enthusiast.
 With hand-made Gulets being remarkably well made in Bodrum’s many traditional boatyards, it is not surprising that the main leisure activity in this part of Turkey is Blue Cruising.
-Find fantastic Itineraries visiting the best beaches in Europe, and discover the wonders of the Turkish coastline when traveling to Bodrum.
+Find fantastic Itineraries visiting the best beaches in Europe, and discover the wonders of the Turkish coastline when travelling to Bodrum.
 With friends, family and other guests you can enjoy the adventures that await you here in Turkey, no need for the most expensive yachts, biggest mega yachts or super boats to visit the best beach towns and beaches in Europe.

 Regardless of which route you choose, you are sure to enjoy your Bodrum Blue Cruise.
 All options include fabulous sights and food, and relaxing spots to enjoy the natural beauty that will surround you throughout each hour of the day.